apache/airflow/dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md

 our CI and constraints manually when the automation of our CI is not enough.
 There are some edge cases and events that might trigger the need of refreshing the information stored in our GitHub Repository.

-We are storing two things we are storing in our GitHub Registry that are needed for both - our contributors and users:
+We are storing two things in our GitHub Registry that are needed for both our contributors and users:

 * `CI and PROD image cache` - used by our CI jobs to speed up building of images while CI jobs are running